SystemsApproach/private5g/ran.rst

 4.3 Software-Defined RAN
 ------------------------

-We now describe how the RAN is implemented according to SDN principles, resulting in an SD-RAN.
+We now describe how the RAN is being implemented according to SDN principles, resulting in an SD-RAN.
 The key architectural insight is shown in :numref:`Figure %s <fig-rrc-split>`, where the RRC from :numref:`Figure %s <fig-pipeline>` is partitioned into two
-sub-components: the one on the left provides a 3GPP-compliant way for the RAN to interface to the Mobile Core’s control plane, while the one on the right opens a new programmatic API for exerting software-based control over the pipeline that implements the RAN user plane.
+sub-components: the one on the left provides a 3GPP-compliant way for the RAN to interface to the Mobile Core’s control plane (the figure labels this sub-component as a "Proxy"), while the one on the right opens a new programmatic API for exerting software-based control over the pipeline that implements the RAN user plane.

 To be more specific, the left sub-component simply forwards control packets between the Mobile Core and the PDCP, providing a path over